py-tony/Python-Desktop-app-Development-Old-school-or-Useful-/README.md

-Conclusion
+For your reference, get the source code here.
+And instructions on how to make it an excutable file (demo.exe) Conclusion
 The Python programming language has proven to be useful in a range of ways.
 Its elegance and simplicity, which emphasize natural language, makes it a good choice even for newcomers to programming.
 As we saw in this article, the language has potential use in developing desktop apps.
 We also highlighted the advantages of making desktop apps and use-cases compared to web apps.
 We did not intend to discourage the use or development of web applications.
 We strongly believe that web apps play a vital role in the world of software because of their flexibility and accessibility.
 In the article, the author aimed to encourage or empower developers to create GUIs without needing to switch to another form of development or having to think about studying graphic design.